Menu Menu

 When are CT Scans used?

-This ranges from identifying issues such as damage to internal organs and bones, blood flow problems such as blood clots and stroke, and diagnosing cancer.
+• Diagnosing a range of conditions: Identifying damage to internal organs and bones, blood flow problems like blood clots and strokes, and diagnosing cancer.

 Thanks to the expert reporting provided by CT Scans, our images can help you diagnose, confirm or investigate a problem further - which can all be presented to your consultant.